-The Department prepares a budget for its general fund which is approved by its board of directors.
-The budget is reported on the cash basis of accounting.
-Budgets are not, however, legally adopted nor required in the basic financial presentation.
+The Department prepares a budget for its General fund which is approved by its board of directors.
 The budget is reviewed monthly by the finance committee and quarterly by the full membership and compared to actual expenditures for use in managing expenditures.